sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 We successfully mocked the external dependencies and were able to check whether the UI was updated properly.
 This time, nothing is logged to the console because all tests succeed.

+{% hint style='tip' %}
+Even though we showed that it is possible to mock the date utility functions, you can also decide to use their actual implementations.
+(This trade-off was explained in the *Test doubles* chapter.)
+In the example above, you would have to add the line `<script src="dateUtils.js"></script>` (and remove the mock implementations) in order to use the actual implementations.
+{% endhint %}

 Of course, the manual approach we followed here has obvious limitations.
 We had to write the `assertEqual` function ourselves, and we would need to write similar methods for other kinds of assertions.
 Our `assertEqual` implementation only logs to the console and does not provide any context when an assertion has failed (like the line number of the call to `assertEqual`).